emilyeserven/emilyeserven.github.io/_flexfolio/projects/secquiz.md

 ## Conclusion

 I'm very proud of how this turned out as a solo project.
 While writing this case study, I realized how my experience with development and design complement each other and how many design choices I made along the way.
 Working on this project also allowed me to get back into my learning method in which I jump into something that's beyond my comfort zone, and then work to become more proficient.
 I'm not 100% there yet, but I intend to keep iterating on this project to reach that goal.

+[^skilldistro]: [The Distribution of Users’ Computer Skills: Worse Than You Think](https://www.nngroup.com/articles/computer-skill-levels/), Nielsen Norman Group